nethesis/nethvoice-report/ui/src/doc-inline/en/queue/data_call_1_table_call.md

 - `Queue Name`
 - `Agent`: agent who answered the call in case of a call with ANSWER result
+- `Transfer Agents`: agents involved in the transfer
 - `Position`: postion of the call at the entrance to the queue
 - `Waiting`: waiting time in queue
 - `Duration`: duration of the call if answered by an agent